2026 World Cup Matches in Toronto

 Where will the matches be played in Toronto?

 The venue for the World Cup matches in Toronto will be BMO Field, located in the Exhibition Place area on the shores of Lake Ontario.
-This stadium is one of the most iconic sports venues in the country: it was inaugurated in 2007 and has been a landmark for Canadian soccer ever since.
+This stadium is one of the country's most iconic sports venues: it was inaugurated in 2007 and has been a landmark for Canadian soccer ever since.

 It is home to Toronto FC, one of the most popular clubs in the MLS, and has also hosted national team matches, continental tournament finals, and rugby and Canadian football games.
 During the 2026 World Cup, the stadium will face one of its biggest challenges: it will be temporarily adapted and expanded to exceed 45,000 seats, thus meeting the standards required by the tournament.